Sanchettol/Image-Caption-Generator-using-Deep-Learning/README.md

 📊 Dataset

-The dataset used is included in the dataset/ folder (or you can download MS COCO/Flickr8k).
+The dataset used is included in the dataset/ folder (or you can download MS COCO/Flickr8k). or you can install the dataset from: https://www.kaggle.com/datasets/adityajn105/flickr8k

 Captions are mapped to corresponding images.